thegetty/quire-docs/content/tutorial.md

 ## 3. Creating a New Project

 To start a new Quire project, open your command-line shell and type `quire new my-project`.
-Quire will download a new starter project named “my-project” into your current directory.
-If you are using the Beta, you may need to enter your GitHub username and password twice during the download process: once for the starter kit and again for the starter theme.
+Quire will download a new starter project into a folder named “my-project” in your home directory.
+If you are using the Beta version of Quire, you may need to enter your GitHub username and password twice during the download process: once for the starter kit and again for the starter theme.

 {{< q-class "box tip" >}}
 - You can call your project anything you want, it doesn’t have to be `my-project`, but don’t use spaces, and we recommend lowercase.
 {{< /q-class >}}

-Once the process is complete, still in your shell, type `cd my-project` and press enter (which means change directory into the directory called “my-project”, which was just created).
+Once the process is complete, still in your shell, type `cd my-project` and press enter (which means change directory into the folder called “my-project”, which was just created).
 Next type `quire preview` and press enter again.

 ```text
 cd my-project